turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 Existing references to particle instances will remain valid, with the existing particle isntance objects re-used for the replaced systems.

+Emitters of the new instance will all be enabled, this is not intended for use with short-lived effects that are already created.

 **Syntax** ::

     manager.replaceArchetype(oldArchetype, newArchetype);